United4Surveillance/signal-detection-tool/README.md

 </li>
 <ul>
 <li>
 <b>Source code (tar.gz)</b>: This is a tarball.
-You need to have Rtools
+You must have Rtools
-on your computer to install the tool using .tar.gz.
+installed on your computer to use this installation method.
 If you only want to run the app and use its functionalities this is the correct installation for you.
-In case you are interested to modify code of the app go to
-<b>Source Code (zip)</b>.
+In case you are interested to modify code of the app go to <b>Source Code (zip)</b>.
 </li>
 <li>
 <b>SignalDetectionTool_x.x.x.zip</b>: This is a binary.
 You do not need
-to have Rtools on your computer for this installation.
+to have Rtools installed on your computer to use this installation method.
 </li>
 <li>
 <b>Source Code (zip)</b>: This is a zipped folder of the
 SignalDetectionTool repository.
+You must have Rtools installed on your computer to use this installation method.
 It can be unzipped and installed over the ‘Build’ tab in Rstudio.
 This can be used if you want to modify code of the app for your usage.
 Instead you can also just clone the repository.
 </li>
 </ul>
 </ul>